Cyclic Implicit Complexity: Two-sorted circular systems on notation

-\end{exmp} Despite regular coderivations being finitely presentable, they may introduce functions that are undefined for some arguments, as shown in the above example.
-We shall adapt to our setting a well-known ‘termination criterion’ from non-wellfounded proof theory able to identify certain coderivations (even the non-regular ones) that define total functions.
-First, let us recall some standard proof theoretic concepts about (co)derivations, similar to those occurring in \cite{Das2021,KPP21}. \begin{defn} [Ancestry] Fix a coderivation $\der$.
+To address Problem~\ref{enum:problem1} we shall adapt to our setting a well-known `termination criterion' from non-wellfounded proof theory.
+First, let us recall some standard proof theoretic concepts about (co)derivations, similar to those in \cite{Das2021,Das2021-preprint,Kuperberg-Pous21}. \begin{defn} [Ancestry] Fix a coderivation $\der$.
 We say that a type occurrence $A$ is an \emph{immediate ancestor} of a type occurrence $B$ in $\der$ if they are types in a premiss and conclusion (respectively) of an inference step and, as typeset in \Cref{fig:bc-type-system}, have the same colour.
-If $A$ and $B$ are in some $\orange \Gamma$ or $\purple{ \Gamma'}$, then we furthermore insist that they are in the same position in the list. \end{defn}
+If $A$ and $B$ are in some $\orange \Gamma$ or $\purple{ \Gamma'}$, then furthermore they must be in the same position in the list. \end{defn}

 Being a binary relation, immediate ancestry forms a directed graph upon which our correctness criterion is built.